BuildOnViction/docs/docs/developers/trc20-integrations.md

 ## Init Web3 provider
 At the first step, you need init Web3 provider by connecting TomoChain Fullnode RPC endpoint

-You can take a look to [TomoChain Networks](https://docs.tomochain.com/general/networks/) page to the details of Testnet/Mainnet network information.
+You can take a look to [TomoChain Networks](https://docs.tomochain.com/general/networks/) page to get the details of Testnet/Mainnet network information.

 ```javascript
 const Web3 = require('web3')